Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Tips for Filling Out the Florida LLC Articles of Organization

-When filling out the Articles of Organization, there are a few sections that can sometimes trip people up when seeing them for the first time.
+When filling out the Articles of Organization, a few sections can sometimes trip people up when seeing them for the first time.
 Let’s go over a few of those sections.

-Effective date: You may list an effective date if you would like the Limited Liability Company’s existence to become effective on a date other than the date it is filed by the Florida Department of State.
-The effective date can be up to 5 business days prior to the date of submission or up to 90 days after the date of receipt.
+Effective date: You may list an effective date if you would like the Limited Liability Company’s existence to become effective on a date other than the date the Florida Department of State files it.
+The effective date can be up to 5 business days before the date of submission or up to 90 days after the date of receipt.

 Principal place of business: In this section, enter the street address, city, state, zip code, and country of the business’s initial principal office.
-This address can be the LLC’s physical address, or it can be the address where the business records are kept.
+This address can be the LLC’s physical address or the address where the business records are kept.
 You may not use a PO Box for the principal place of business.

-If you prefer to use an address different from the principal place of business for correspondence from the Department of State, enter that address in the mailing address field.
+If you prefer to use an address other than your principal place of business for correspondence from the Department of State, enter that address in the mailing address field.
 A PO Box is acceptable.

-Name and address of person(s) authorized to manage the LLC: This section asks for the name and address of each manager or representative who is authorized to manage and control the company.
-There are three choices listed, but you are free to use any appropriate title.
+Name and address of person(s) authorized to manage the LLC: This section asks for the name and address of each manager or representative authorized to manage and control the company.
+Three choices are listed, but you can use any appropriate title.
 The listed title definitions include:

-• (AP) – An Authorized Person is someone authorized to execute and file records on behalf of the LLC.
-Typically an attorney or accountant.
+• (AP): An Authorized Person is authorized to execute and file records on behalf of the LLC.
+Typically, an attorney or accountant.

 • Bizee – Best prices for additional business services (starting at $0 plus state fees)